Trump appointee fires Freddie Mac CEO

 Reid’s LinkedIn profile stated that she has retired on Monday.

-Hutchins had previously stepped up as interim CEO after the March 2024 resignation of Freddie Mac’s CEO J. DeVito.
+Hutchins had previously stepped up as interim CEO after the March 2024 resignation of Freddie Mac’s CEO Michael J. DeVito.
 He was succeeded by Reid in September 2024, who headed PNC Financial Service Group’s real estate division for over a decade.

 Hutchins, who will be Freddie Mac’s president in 2020 began his career in 2013 as a senior executive vice president.
 He then became an executive vice-president of investments and capital market.

-According to reports, the FHFA restructured both Freddie Mac’s board and that of – another government-sponsored Finance System.
+According to reports, the FHFA restructured both Freddie Mac’s board and that of Fannie Mae – another government-sponsored Housing Finance System.
 Pulte now chairs the boards of both companies.
 He removed the majority of board members and appointed new ones.
-Christopher Stanley, an Engineer and part of Department of Government Efficiency’s effort to reduce spending, was among the new board members.
+Christopher Stanley, an SpaceX Engineer and part of Department of Government Efficiency’s effort to reduce spending, was among the new board members.
 However, he resigned from the board a day after, according to The Wall Street Journal.

 The request for comment from Freddie Mac did not receive a response immediately.